hk-15/ShipIt-DotNetCore/README.md

 ## Setup Instructions
 Open the project in VSCode.
-VSCode should automatically set up and install everything you'll need apart from the database connection!

 ### Setting up the Database.

-Install PostgreSQL and pgAdmin downloaded from https://www.postgresql.org/download/windows/
+Install PostgreSQL and pgAdmin from https://www.postgresql.org/download/windows/

 This installer includes: